netobserv/documents/cncf/CNCF project - General Technical Review.md

 **Outline or link to the project’s architecture requirements?
 Describe how they differ for Proof of Concept, Development, Test and Production environments, as applicable.**

+The [Getting started guide](https://github.com/netobserv/netobserv-operator?tab=readme-ov-file#getting-started) describes the requirement and minimal configuration, and provides two installation commands, one as a standalone (that includes dependencies installation) and another without the dependencies, that can be used when those dependencies are already available, such as in an existing production environment.

+* For PoC, development or testing purpose, users can simply follow this quick starting guide.
+* For production, it is recommended to read through the full README and pay attention to the [Configuration](https://github.com/netobserv/netobserv-operator?tab=readme-ov-file#configuration), [Performance fine-tuning](https://github.com/netobserv/netobserv-operator?tab=readme-ov-file#performance-fine-tuning) and [Securing](https://github.com/netobserv/netobserv-operator?tab=readme-ov-file#securing-data-and-communications) sections.

 **Define any specific service dependencies the project relies on in the cluster.**